PoliVoro/Iconclass-for-liturgical-furnishings/README.md

 # Iconclass for Liturgical Furnishings

 Contents of this repository:
-- [dataset.csv](./dataset.csv): the dataset of Iconclass annotations in the MSS project catalogue
+- [dataset.csv](./dataset.csv): the dataset of Iconclass annotations in the MSS project catalogue, enabling a cross-regional analysis of iconographical themes in southern Italy.

 ## SPARQL query